Pradyuman7/LookAtMe/README.md

 	lookAtMe.initWithSmilingStatus(this); // for smiling status of the user
 ```

 To access if the user smiled during the video after this, currently you have to acess the log of the app programatically.
+Currently, LookAtMe counts when user smiles and for how many frames.
+If the user smiles for 100 frames in total, LookAtMe logs a line stating that "the user smiled for 100 Frames!".
+After that count resets to 0.

-You can do with a code like this:
+You can access the log of your android app like this:

 ```java
 	try {